 There’s just one reason: Bing can pronounce Hebrew words for you, whereas Google cannot.
 Neither Bing nor Google provide written transliteration though, which I’d have preferred.

-I actually personally use Google Translate and Forvo for the pronunciation.
+I actually personally use Google Translate for Hebrew and Forvo or Microsoft Azure TTS for the pronunciation.
 I trust the Forvo pronunciation more.
 But it’s a whole other step.

 Meanwhile, if you look up a word or phrase in Google, you’ll just get the Hebrew characters, without pronunciation guides — which means you can’t, or read any of the short vowels that aren’t written in Hebrew.